NickTrapp/linking-wikipedia-pages/README.md

 ## Directory

 - **entry:** Contains the `main.cpp` file, which serves as the entry point for running our algorithms on a graph.
-Users can choose to create a graph from the full dataset or a sample dataset provided.
+Users can choose to create a graph from the full dataset.

-- **lib:** Includes the sample datasets used for the project.
-The full dataset is available from Stanford SNAP group at [snap.stanford.edu](https://snap.stanford.edu/data/enwiki-2013.html).

 - **src:** Contains the source code for the project.
 It includes two classes: `DataParser` and `Graph`.
 The `Graph` class represents the graph data structure and provides functions for running various algorithms.
 The `DataParser` class is responsible for parsing the data files and populating the graph accordingly.